 Lynx has a rich history of delivering proven solutions to builders of advanced mission critical software systems for national defense.
 Whether on the land or in the sea, in the air or out in space, our technologies form the software foundation for deployed systems all over the world that keep people safe and protect our allied national interests.

 Systems deployed in high-threat environments such as fighter jets, unmanned aerial vehicles (UAVs), stealth ocean vessels, military transport vehicles, and helicopters—all of them examples of systems running on Lynx software—require the highest levels of security, safety, and reliability.
-But as systems grow increasingly complex, so too grows the difficulty in delivering adaptable, deterministic, open solutions at sustainable lifetime costs.
+But as systems grow increasingly complex, so too grows the difficulty in delivering adaptable, deterministic, connected and safe open solutions at sustainable lifetime costs.